What are the best things to do in Downtown LA?

 This food market is a foodie’s dream.
-You will want to add Smorgasburg LA to your Sunday to-do list.
+You will want to add Smorgasburg LA, to your Sunday to-do list.
 Have a lunch date or spend it a foodie afternoon with friends and family.
-Try out a few different food stands and see which one is your favorite.
+Try a few different food stands and see which is your favorite.

 Admission is FREE, but food and drinks are available for purchase.